Bit864/Block-Youtube-Ads/README.md

-# Block-Youtube-Ads
+# Youtube without ads for free?

-youtube or adtube?! youtube became unwatchable for me because of ads, so i found some free ways for different environments!  hope it helps
+youtube or adtube?! youtube became unwatchable for me because of ads, so i found some free ways to block and skip yt ads for different environments!  hope it helps

 For "Android"
 1) youtube revanced + microG